SuperNeon4ik/BSAmongusSusPlugin/README.md

 # BSAmongusSusPlugin

+This is my first ever beat Saber mod, please don't punch me.

 **Features:**
-- Random Vinebooms (configurable)
+- Random Vinebooms (configurable in UserData/AmongusSusPlugin)
-- Also a jumpscare (to be done)
+- Also a jumpscare (configurable in UserData/AmongusSusPlugin)
-- Also impostor reveal sound on game startup (to be done)
+- Also impostor reveal sound on game startup (configurable in UserData/AmongusSusPlugin)